 1. As a Product Owner, I need to validate LEAP-OF-FAITH assumptions so that I can make PIVOT or PERSEVERE decisions

 Every business organization eventually faces an overriding challenge in developing a product: deciding when to pivot and when to persevere.
-It is answering the tough question: are you making sufficient progress to support strategic hypothesis, or do you need to make a major change?
+It is answering the tough question: are you making sufficient progress to support your strategic hypothesis, or do you need to make a major change?
 It is best that you are prompted with these questions earlier on.

 In the Lean Startup Community, Leap-of-Faith is the riskiest assumptions the business is making about the product.
 There are two main of Leap-of-Faith assumptions:

-- Value Creation Hypothesis: whether the product idea will in fact add value to the customers
+- Value Creation Hypothesis: whether the product idea will, in fact, add value to the customers

 - Growth Hypothesis: how new customers will discover the product/service, whether the churn rate is lower and registration rate, Or whether the team can deliver what’s wanted at a price which will be profitable and sustainable

-The Lean Startup puts emphasis on Validated Learning as measure of success.
+The Lean Startup puts emphasis on Validated Learning as a measure of success.
 To validate these assumptions, there is a need to release the product as quickly as possible.
 There is a need to conduct experiments and apply genchi genbutsu — go and see for yourself.

 As an example, even with an unfinished form of Facebook, the amounts of time people spend on the site were impressive thereby ratifying the value hypothesis.
 And because users were increasing, the growth hypothesis was also validated.